Israel Schwartz: Descriptions

 Schwartz described the possible murderer as being around thirty years old with a height of around 5 ft 5 in, fair complexion, dark hair, small brown moustache, with a full face and broad shouldered.
 He wore a dark jacket, trousers, and a black peaked cap, holding nothing in his hands.

 Schwartz also described the second man, the pipe smoker, as around 35 years old with a height of around 5 feet 11 inches (1.80 m), "fresh" complexion, light brown hair and moustache.
 He wore a dark overcoat and a black wide-brimmed hard felt hat, holding a clay pipe in one hand.
 Schwartz was unable to say whether the attacker and the pipe smoker knew each other or had been working together.

-On 5 October, a local man, William Marshall of 64 Berner Street, gave similar descriptions of a woman and a man, the latter also wearing a coat, trousers and peaked cap of dark colour, walking towards Dutfield's Yard between 11:30 am and 11:45 am.
+On 5 October, a local man, William Marshall of 64 Berner Street, gave similar descriptions of a woman and a man, the latter also wearing a coat, trousers and peaked cap of dark colour, walking towards Dutfield's Yard between 11:30 pm and 11:45 pm.
 Constable William Smith, whose patrol route passed through Berner Street, also said he saw a couple loitering in front of Dutfield's Yard at 12:35 am.
 A passerby, James Brown of 35 Fairclough Street, said he saw a woman and a man of the same description kissing opposite of Dutfield's Yard between 12:35 and 12:45 am.
 All described the man as wearing a dark coat and trousers, though Marshall and Brown said that he wore a peaked cap, while Smith described it as a deerstalker.